Identifying and Notifying the Court of Recurring Efforts to Locate Relatives and Nonrelative Extended Family Members (NREFMs)

 The CSW must use diligent efforts to identify and locate the child's relatives, including but not limited to:

-• Asking the child in an age-appropriate manner about relatives important to the child, consistent with the child's best interests;
+• Asking the child in an age-appropriate manner about relatives important to the child, consistent with the child's best interests

-• Asking the parents and anyone with familial knowledge as to the names, addresses, and any identifying information of adult relatives of the child.
+• Asking the parents and anyone with familial knowledge as to the names, addresses, and any identifying information of adult relatives of the child

-• Internet search using Google and other search engines, websites, and social media;
+• Internet search using Google and other search engines, websites, and social media

-• Review child's case file for any information regarding relatives;
+• Review child's case file for any information regarding relatives

-• Review of phone directory;
+• Review of phone directory

-• Telephone or mail contact, if telephone or mailing address is known;
+• Telephone or mail contact, if telephone or mailing address is known

-• Email contact, if email address is known;
+• Email contact, if email address is known

-• Search of jails/prisons.
+• Search of jails/prisons

 The written notice must include all of the following:

-• Notification of the child’s removal from the custody of their parent(s)/guardians;
+• Notification of the child’s removal from the custody of their parent(s)/guardians

 • An explanation of the options on how to participate in the care and placement of the child, and support of the child's family including:

-• Information about providing care for the child while the child receives reunification services;
+• Information about providing care for the child while the child receives reunification services

-• Other options for contact with the child, including, but not limited to, family time.
+• Other options for contact with the child, including, but not limited to, family time

-All newly identified relative and NREFMs will be assessed to see how they can be involved in the child's life and how they can support the child's placement and Case Plan, such as assisting with respite care, transportation needs, family time, etc. If needed, a Child and Family Teams meeting can be used to identify and to determine a relative's willingness to provide care for the child.
+All newly identified relative and NREFMs will be assessed to see how they can be involved in the child's life and how they can support the child's placement and Case Plan, such as assisting with respite care, transportation needs, family time, etc. If needed, a Child and Family Team meeting can be used to identify and to determine a relative's willingness to provide care for the child.

 PROCEDURE